gremwell/o365enum/README.md

 For companies that use on premise Exchange servers or some hybrid deployment and based on some configuration I haven't identified yet, the script will return DOMAIN_NOT_SUPPORTED.

-The method is useful when you don't want to burn an authentication attempt with 'Password1' :)

 ### Existing User

 When the account exists, `IfExistsResult` is set to 0, 5, or 6.